marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/elements/automatic.png
    :width: 50%

 The automatic start button allows you to start stages when subjects finished the previous stage.
-With this feature, they can moved through the game autonomously.
+With this feature, they can move through the game autonomously.

 .. important:: With an automatic start, classEx runs a script which is executed every 5 seconds to push finished participants forward.
 This only works if the lecture mode is open.
 If the lecture mode is not open, participants are not forwarded.